-This one is basically irrelevant for potential solar house buyers, since it only concerns house owners that first install their solar equipment.
+This one is irrelevant for potential solar house buyers since it only concerns house owners installing their solar equipment first.

-By the way, if you are interested in how to get started with solar, I can also recommend you this article of a friend of mine
+By the way, if you are interested in getting started with solar, I can also recommend this article of a friend of mine.

 3) Renewable Energy Credits (RECs)

-This benefit is much more relevant again for potential solar house buyers, because RECs are generated throughout the year, are sellable to utility companies and thus can generate an additional return on investment.
+This benefit is much more relevant for potential solar house buyers because RECs are generated throughout the year, are sellable to utility companies, and thus can generate an additional return on investment.

-So, they are not electricity per se but rather energy attributes of renewable electricity.
+So, they are not electricity per se but energy attributes of renewable electricity.

 The problem with electricity is that you can’t know from which source it comes.